What is cloud hosting?

 What is the minimum size of a single server or drive?

 The smallest single server you can create is 500 core-MHz CPU, 256 MB RAM, with a 1 GB disk drive.
-This is typically sufficient for a Linux appliance such as a DNS server.

 How many servers and drives can I have?